-BSAD 2050 Business Communications 3 credits
+BSAD 2050 Business Communications

 Development of both oral and written communicative skills.
 Students will be able to organize and present effective presentations gaining audience rapport and sending appropriate nonverbal messages as well as formulate effective letters, memos, and reports for business and industry.
 Prerequisite: Appropriate Reading Placement Score or ENGL 0910 or ENGL 0920 WITH MIN.
-GRADE OF C and Appropriate Writing Placement Score or ENGL 0930 or ENGL 0935 WITH MIN.
-GRADE OF C (45/0/0/0)
+GRADE OF A and Appropriate Writing Placement Score or ENGL 0930 or ENGL 0935 WITH MIN.
+GRADE OF A (45/0/0/0)

-BSAD 2130 Salesmanship 3 credits
+BSAD 2130 Salesmanship